bradbell/xrst/test_rst/auto_file_dev.rst

-    parent_page, (int) index in all_page_info for the parent of this page. in_parent_file, (bool) is this page in same input file as its parent. keywords, (str) space separated list of index entries for this page.
+    parent_page, (int) index in all_page_info for the parent of this page. in_parent_file, (bool) is this page in same input file as its parent. keywords, (str) space separated list of index entries for this page. file_in, (str) name of the input file for this page begin_line, (int) line number where begin command is for this page end_line, (int) line number where end command is for this page template_list, (list of str) name of template files used by this page

 .. index:: root_page_list